emmahyde/thinking-patterns/README.md

 ```

 ### 12. Problem Decomposition - React Native App Feature
+#### User Prompt
+> "I need to break down the work for a major new feature: an offline-first mode for our React Native app used by field technicians.
+This is a big project involving local storage, a sync engine, and UI changes.
+Can you help me decompose this problem into a detailed project plan with tasks, dependencies, and risks?"

 ```typescript
 // Breaking down offline-first React Native feature const response = await mcp.callTool("problem_decomposition", {